ajahne/blog/_posts/2019-6-16-launch-stop-terminate-aws-ec2-instance-nodejs.md

 };
 {% endhighlight %}

 There are a few things I'd like to point out here.
-First is the `ImageId`, this is a unique identifier that is particular to the region that you can obtain from AWS, which specifies the server instance you want to use.
+First is the `ImageId`, this is a unique identifier that is particular to the region that you can obtain from AWS, which specifies the [server instance you want to use]({{ site.baseurl }}{% post_url 2019-4-30-finding-a-linux-ami-with-nodejs %}).
 Second is the instance type.
 As we are targeting "free-tier" this is set to `t2.micro`.

 _Note: be sure to check your region and setup to ensure you are using free-tier.
 Do **not** send your bills here!_

 The `KeyName` is the [key pair you have setup](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/ec2-example-key-pairs.html).

-`MinCount` is the minimum number of instance to launch, while `MaxCount` is (yup, you guessed it) the maximum number of servers to launch.
+`MinCount` is the minimum number of instances to launch, while `MaxCount` is (yup, you guessed it) the maximum number of servers to launch.
 Both of these must be set to 1 or greater.
 For more details, go [here](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2).

-I am also setting the ID of the [subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) to launch the instance into.
+I am also [setting the ID]({{ site.baseurl }}{% post_url 2019-5-28-list-aws-subnets-nodejs %}) of the [subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) to launch the instance into.

 You will notice I added the `TagSpecifications` to set a tag, which lets me know I created this instance via code.
 I find this helpful when checking that my code worked!